Frequently Asked Questions

 A replacement badge can be obtained at any registration area for $2.

-Participants must be at least 14 years old by the last day of the program.
+Participants must be at least 14 years of age by December 31 of the program year.

 Unfortunately, we do not make exceptions to the age requirement.
-Youth must be age 14 by the last day of the program.
+Youth must be age 14 by the last day of the program year.

 Please see the parking page for details.

 Class Schedule Booklet

 Class schedules usually are mailed by the first or second week of July.

 Class schedule booklets are mailed bulk rate and generally arrive in three to ten business days.

 If you registered for Education Week in the past three years, you are included in our mailings.
 Otherwise, please click here to add your name to the mailing list, or call 801-422-6214.

 We understand, as you do, that many people schedule their entire year's vacation around Education Week.
 They spend their savings and often travel hundreds or thousands of miles to attend.
 Because of such sacrifices, we feel a responsibility to provide an appropriate educational environment.
-We enforce the policy of no children in the classrooms because babies and children under 14 may easily become disinterested and disruptive.
-For these reasons, we instruct the room hosts/hostesses not to admit children under 14 or individuals with babies to the classrooms.
-Brigham Young University's Division of Continuing Education offers programs at other times of the year for children under the age of 14; we invite you to consider these excellent programs as an alternative.
+We enforce the policy of no children in the classrooms because babies and other young children may easily become disinterested and disruptive.
+For these reasons, we instruct the room hosts/hostesses to not admit young children or individuals with babies to the classrooms.

 Classes and Classrooms